Linear Complexity Computation of Code Distance and Minimum Size of Trapping Sets for LDPC Codes with Bounded Treewidth: Computer the Size and Number of the Smallest Trapping Set with in Codes with Bounded Treewidth

+Based on Theorem \ref{main_a0}, if the pathwidth of a Tanner graph is known, we have the following corollary.

+\begin{corollary} Let \( G \) be a Tanner graph with pathwidth \( pw(G) = k\), corresponding to an LDPC code of length \( n \).
+Then, the size and the number of the smallest $(a,0)$ trapping set in $G$ can be determined in time \( O(n2^{k}) \). \end{corollary} \begin{proof} The proof proceeds similarly to that of Theorem \ref{main_a0}.
+However, in the case where \(T\) is a path, there exists no \(t \in T\) that is a join node.
+For all other types of nodes, the algorithm requires \(O(2^k)\) time to compute $f_t$ and $g_t$, which leads to an overall computational complexity of \( O(n2^{k}) \) for the algorithm. \end{proof}

-By executing the algorithm in Theorem \ref{main_a0} several times, we can find an $(a,0)$-trapping set with minimum $a$ in \( G \).
+By executing the algorithm in Theorem \ref{main_a0} several times, we can identify an $(a,0)$ trapping set with minimum $a$ in \( G \).
 This leads to the following corollary: \begin{corollary} Let \( G \) be a Tanner graph with treewidth \( tw(G)=k \), corresponding to an LDPC code of length \( n \).
-We can find an \((a,0)\)-trapping sets with minimum $a$ in \( G \) in time \( O(n 2^{2k}) \). \end{corollary} \begin{proof} In fact, we can first execute the algorithm in Theorem \ref{main_a0} to determine the minimum size \( a_0 \) of an \((a,0)\)-trapping set.
-Then, by running the algorithm \( a_0 \) times, we can identify all \((a_0,0)\)-trapping sets. \end{proof}
+We can identify an \((a,0)\) trapping sets with minimum $a$ in \( G \) in time \( O(n(a+1)4^{k}) \). \end{corollary} \begin{proof} By repeatedly applying the algorithm from Theorem 1 as described in Algorithm 1, a minimum \((a, 0)\) trapping set can be identified.
+The MTS algorithm is a slight modification of the algorithm presented in Theorem 1.
+It operates on the graph \( G \) together with a tree decomposition \( (T,(B_t)_{t\in T}) \), and returns a node \( u \) such that, for some \( t_i \in T \) and its child \( t_j \), $B_{t_i} = B_{t_j} \setminus \{u\}$, and the corresponding value \( f_{t_i}(v,\emptyset) \) reaches \( a \) for the first time during the execution of the algorithm. \end{proof}

-Sometimes, computing the treewidth of a given LDPC code is challenging.
-However, if the pathwidth of the LDPC code is known, we can derive the following corollary by applying the algorithm in Theorem \ref{main_a0}.

-\begin{corollary} Let \( G \) be a Tanner graph with path-width \( pw(G) = k' \), corresponding to an LDPC code of length \( n \).
-Then, the size and the number of the smallest trapping sets with $b=0$ in \( G \) can be determined in time \( O(n 2^{k'}) \). \end{corollary} \begin{proof} Let \( (T, (B_t)_{t \in T}) \) be a nice tree decomposition of \( G \) with width \( k' \), where \( T \) is a path.
-In this case, \( T \) contains no join nodes and consists only of leaf nodes, introduced variable nodes, forget variable nodes, introduced check nodes, and forget check nodes.
-According to Theorem \ref{main_a0}, each node requires \( O(2^{k'}) \) time, leading to an overall computational complexity of \( O(n 2^{k'}) \) for the algorithm. \end{proof}